Lyman D. Foster: As a barquentine

-Disappearance and Aftermath
+Disappearance and aftermath

-The Lyman D. Foster left Auckland on 1 March 1919, on her third voyage as a barquentine, under the command of Captain Nilsson.
+Lyman D. Foster left Auckland on 1 March 1919, on her third voyage as a barquentine, under the command of Captain Nilsson.
 She called at Nukuʻalofa, Tonga, to pick up a cargo of copra, a material known for its propensity to spontaneously combust.
 On 26 March 1919, the ship left Nukuʻalofa, bound for San Francisco, and was never heard from again.
 At the time of her disappearance, her crew was 12 men.